Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   3. Declarations blocks, with explicit begin and end boundaries.
   4. Declarations, with explicit or implied semicolon.
   5. Declarations, like in #4 and repeatable with the `"and"` keyword.
+  6. Declarations, with implied end, implicitly containing the next one.

 In the following sub‑sections, keywords and symbols in rules, are shown